toliaqat/xenon-wiki/Highly-Available-Task-Tutorial.md

 % curl -s -X POST -d@task-3.body http://localhost:8000/core/example-tasks -H "Content-Type: application/json"
 ```

 The terminal shows no response and the process is blocked, because quorum is still set to 3 and only 2 nodes remain, consensus operations and synchronization can't be executed.

-Creating this new task service fails, so just Ctrl-C to exit.
+If wait for more than 60s, this POST request will expired, otherwise, it will work after the quorum is relaxed.

 ##6.
 Relax the quorum